Hardforks and Specs

 * Changing gas costs, opcode behavior, or resource limits requires a new spec.

-* Implementations MUST gate spec-specific behavior on the active spec.
+* Implementations gate spec-specific behavior on the active spec.

 ## Spec Summary